 Well known for its oil and gas reserves the region has undergone heavy industrialisation and education efforts and is comparatively as literary as other European countries.
 The region also features a variety of types of environments from arid plains, to deserts and mountain regions.

-Central Asia is a melting pot of Russian and Slavic roots mixed with more traditional Middle East Asian customs.
-The dominant religion is Islam, with most belonging to the Sunni branch, although Buddhism, Mongolian Buddhism has also been observed within the region.
+Culturally, central Asia is a melting pot of Russian and Slavic roots mixed with more traditional Middle East Asian customs.
 A considerable amount of culture comes from the soviet era when the then Soviet Union had interests in the region.
+The dominant religion is Islam, with most belonging to the Sunni branch.
+However, Buddhism (specifically Mongolian Buddhism) has also been observed within the region.

 Often referred to as the crossroads of Asia, one of the regions indigenous form of art is a kind of improvisational oral poetry.
 The orator, often called akyns engage in a kind of lyrical battle against others, sometimes with an accompanying string instrument.

-As it sits in the middle of Asia it is far from any oceans, mountain ranges block moisture loaded winds leaving the air relatively dry.
+Mountain ranges block moisture loaded winds from the oceans leaving the air relatively dry in most of land-locked central Asia.
 Although mostly temperate, the region can experience large fluctuations in temperatures going form extreme heat to extreme cold.

-There are many different regions to Central Asia with different climates and biomes.
-Some areas like the southern third of Kazakhstan experience a true desert climate with dry air and very little rainfall while some areas like the western third of Turkmenistan experience a steppe-like climate with more rain but still have arid plains.
+There are many different regions within Central Asia with different climates and biomes.
+Some areas like the southern third of Kazakhstan experience a true desert climate with dry air and very little rainfall whilst some areas like the western third of Turkmenistan experience a steppe-like climate with more rain but still have arid plains.